 - Shippers who are "causing" the expected end-of-day balance to be outside the green zone during the gas day, are not directly penalized at that point in time, and can avoid the penalty by changing position for the rest of the gas day - This also means that shippers do not necessarily take action to avoid the E(SCB) to go out of the green zone, and might even wait for a price signal, before changing position.
-Thus, the current model does allow for taking "speculative" balancing positions during the gas day, that does not necessarily end up in a large imbalance end-of-day zone, where the shippers causing the ASB to be outside the green zone in that specific direction, will be "bought-in" in the following hour, but is allocated in that exact hour.
-And because of this immediate effect the helper-causer model is expected to have preventive reaction from the shipper to prevent becoming causer and thereby helping the system before reaching the yellow zone.
+Thus, the current model does allow for taking "speculative" balancing positions during the gas day, that does not necessarily end up in a large imbalance end-of-day causer model is expected to have preventive reaction from the shipper to prevent becoming causer and thereby helping the system before reaching the yellow zone.

 As described under 3.1.1 above, Energinet and Swedegas will need to introduce within-day obligations, to ensure that shippers also balance their portfolio during the gas day.
-The helpercauser function is what makes the within-day obligation work in practice and is therefore an integrated part of the overall concept.
+The helper-causer function is what makes the within-day obligation work in practice and is therefore an integrated part of the overall concept.

-The main difference between the current E(SCB) model and the helper-causer model is that in the helper-causer model, there will be an immediate effect, when the ASB is outside the green
+The main difference between the current E(SCB) model and the helper-causer model is that in the helper-causer model, there will be an immediate effect, when the ASB is outside the green zone, where the shippers causing the ASB to be outside the green zone in that specific direction, will be "bought-in" in that exact hour.
+And because of this immediate effect the helper-